Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 UX winner: Keeper

-Dashlane (4.75/5)A clean, visually appealing interface — almost no user will be left wondering how to use Dashlane.
+Dashlane (4.7)A clean, visually appealing interface — almost no user will be left wondering how to use Dashlane.

-Keeper (5/5)I found Keeper’s interface clean and minimalistic.
+Keeper (5.0)I found Keeper’s interface clean and minimalistic.
 Each of Keeper’s functions is easy to find, navigate, and use.

 Both password managers offer full functionality via their websites and browser extensions, with overall similar UX interfaces.
 Much of this depends on your preference and seems easy and usable, though I felt Keeper was slightly more visually consistent and pleasant to use.

-While I found that Dashlane’s desktop app was simple to navigate and visually appealing, I didn’t have the same experience with the browser extension.
+I found that Dashlane’s desktop app was simple to navigate and visually appealing but I didn’t have the same experience with the browser extension.
 Dashlane essentially packed its desktop interface into the extension.
 Some may find this useful, but I only use the extension to quickly add or retrieve passwords.

 #